 The possibilities are endless.
-Smaller items, like hardware, wrenches, saws, etc. are perfect for storing in your truck toolbox.
-However, you can also store hunting gear, emergency supplies, sporting goods, beach gear, and anything else you don’t want to get wet or damaged by rolling around in the back of your truck.
+Smaller items, like hardware, wrenches, saws, etc. are perfect for storing in your truck tool box.
+However, you can also store hunting gear, emergency supplies, sporting goods, beach gear, and anything else you don’t want to get wet or damaged from rolling around in the back of your truck.

-Now that you know what to look for in a top-quality truck toolbox, it’s easy to see why the Buyers Products 1705115 Diamond Tread Aluminum Underbody Truck Box is our top pick.
+Now that you know what to look for in a top-quality truck tool box, it’s easy to see why the Buyers Products 1705115 Diamond Tread Aluminum Underbody Truck Box is our top pick.
 It’s constructed from .100-inch thick diamond tread aluminum that’s built to withstand extreme weather conditions.
 It’s corrosion- and dent-resistant, and will hold up well against some serious wear and tear.
-This toolbox comes equipped with a locking, die cast compression latch system that protects your tools and gear from both the weather and theft.
+This toolbox comes equipped with a locking, die cast compression latch system that not only protects your tools and gear from weather, but from theft as well.

 Our budget-friendly pick, the UnderCover SwingCase, is also an excellent choice that won’t break the bank and will keep your gear safe and organized.